kaboomshebang/kbsb-demodash/docs/README.md

 Last step, deploy the React app to a S3 bucket.
 First, test the build process.

-> Remember to set the correct endpoint in `.env.production` and `lambdas/todos/.env`
+> Remember to set the correct endpoint in `app/.env.production` and `lambdas/todos/.env`

 ```sh
 # from the frontend directory